XVIIarcano/Galileo-Microscope/Mods/Stage/Better Stage/readme.md

 # Better Stage

-**WARNING!
-This mod is not fully tested, and it has a ton of moving parts and gears, here be dragons**

 ![/Mods/Stage/Better%20Stage/render.png](/Mods/Stage/Better%20Stage/render.png) ![/Mods/Stage/Better%20Stage/render_fine.png](/Mods/Stage/Better%20Stage/render_fine.png)

 This mod addresses some major useability downsides with the dual M5 screw movement of the standard module.